Skip to main content

 Self-Contained Classroom: In this service model, eligible students are served in a Self-Contained Classroom, which is a class made up of all students eligible for Highly Capable services.
 The curriculum has been modified to provide in-depth learning experiences through advanced math and literacy instruction.

-After testing has been completed, a selection committee meets to make eligibility and placement decisions for the following year.
+After testing has been completed, a placement committee meets to make eligibility and placement decisions for the following year.
 The committee carefully considers each referred student’s assessment portfolio.
 Parents/guardians will receive a letter informing them of their child’s eligibility and placement.
 They may choose to accept or decline services.
 Parent/guardian permission is required for services to begin.

 Students in grades 5 and 6 have the following opportunities for challenge and enrichment:

-• Advanced literacy classes that encompass both language arts and social studies
+• Advanced literacy classes

 • Accelerated math classes